 What Is FACHEX?

-FACHEX is an undergraduate tuition remission option for children of current full-time faculty, administrators, and staff.
-Through the FACHEX program, employees who have a tuition remission benefit for their children at their home institution can apply to receive consideration for the same benefit at participating Jesuit colleges and universities, should the student meets that school's requirements for FACHEX applicants, and there is space available.
+FACHEX is an undergraduate tuition remission program for children of current full-time faculty, administrators, and staff.
+Through the FACHEX program, employees who have a tuition remission benefit for their children at their home institution can apply to receive consideration for the same benefit at participating Jesuit colleges and universities, should the student meet that school's requirements for FACHEX applicants and there is space available.
 It is important to realize, however, that FACHEX awards tend to be extremely limited in number, and highly competitive in terms of academic selectivity.
 As a result, there are NO guarantees to the children of any given faculty or staff member that they will be able to utilize the FACHEX benefit at the institution of their choice.

 Benefits & Restrictions

-- If a child is granted FACHEX at a participating institution, the parent is expected to maintain their respective employment and FACHEX eligibility at their home institution.
+- If a child is granted a FACHEX award at a participating institution, the parent is expected to maintain their respective employment and FACHEX eligibility at their home institution.
 Should a parent terminate their employment and/or subsequently fail to maintain FACHEX eligibility at their home institution, the student’s FACHEX award will be terminated by the participating institution.

 - FACHEX (if granted) only covers tuition.
-Any additional expenses incurred by the student such as room, board, university fees, travel related expenses, or books are the sole responsibility of the student and/or the student's family.
+Any additional expenses incurred by the student such as room, board, university fees, travel-related expenses, or books are the sole responsibility of the student and/or the student's family.

 As stated above, there are no guarantees to the children of any given faculty or staff member that they will be able to utilize the FACHEX benefit at the institution of their choice.
 For more information on the number of FACHEX awards available at a particular institution, or the selection process, contact the institution's FACHEX coordinator.